-During the growing process of large-scale structure, matter flows towards gravitational potential wells, eventually forming dense objects such as galaxy clusters.
-Measurements of the motions of material therefore provide direct insight into cosmic growth and offer constraints on cosmological physics, including dark energy, that are complementary to those from matter density tracers.
+During the growing process of large-scale structure, matter flows toward gravitational potential wells, eventually forming dense objects such as galaxy clusters.
+Measurements of the motions of material therefore provide direct insight into cosmic growth and offer constraints on cosmological physics -- including dark energy -- that are complementary to those from matter-density tracers.

 Although direct spectroscopic observation of the peculiar velocity of galaxy clusters is challenging due to cosmic expansion, several methods have been developed to extract this information.
-The pairwise Kinematic Sunyaev-Zel'dovich effect (kSZ) is one of the cosmic growth tracers\,\citep{Ferreira1999Streaming, Hand2012EvidenceEffect}. kSZ is a velocity-induced shift on the Cosmic Microwave Background\,(CMB) spectrum, arising from the interaction of CMB photons with the bulk motion of ionized gas in the intra-cluster medium\,\citep[ICM,][]{Sunyaev1980TheMeasurement}.
-The signal is proportional to the peculiar velocity and the number density of the electrons, providing an approach for measuring the peculiar motion and the distribution of baryons.
-Two clusters tend to move towards each other due to gravity, leading to a net CMB temperature difference for the pairs, known as the pairwise kSZ signal.
-The pairwise kSZ signal can be expressed as the product of the mean optical depth $\tau$ of the cluster sample, and the mean relative pairwise velocity $v_{12}$\,\citep{Hand2012EvidenceEffect, Soergel2016DetectionSPT}.
-Pairwise kSZ provides a tool for distinguishing between models of acceleration of the cosmic expansion rate and for constraining the cosmic total neutrino mass\,\citep{Mueller, Mueller2014ConstraintsEffect}.
-The dependence of pairwise kSZ on the cosmic growth rate $f$ and the present-day root-mean-square of matter density fluctuations $\sigma$, is $f\sigma^{2}$.
-This is complementary to other growth tracers such as Redshift Space Distortions, which depend on $f\sigma$.
+The pairwise kinematic Sunyaev--Zel'dovich\,(kSZ) effect is one of the cosmic-growth tracers\,\citep{Ferreira1999Streaming, Hand2012EvidenceEffect}.
+The kSZ effect is a velocity-induced change in the cosmic microwave background\,(CMB) temperature, arising from the interaction of CMB photons with the bulk motion of ionized gas in the intra-cluster medium\,\citep[ICM;][]{Sunyaev1980TheMeasurement}.
+The signal is proportional to the line-of-sight peculiar velocity and the number density of the electrons, providing an approach for measuring the peculiar motion and the distribution of baryons.
+Two clusters tend to move toward each other due to gravity, leading to a net CMB temperature difference for the pairs, which is known as the pairwise kSZ signal.
+The pairwise kSZ signal can be expressed as the product of the mean optical depth, $\bar{\tau},$ of the cluster sample, and the mean relative pairwise velocity, $v_{12}$\,\citep{Hand2012EvidenceEffect, Soergel2016DetectionSPT},

+where $T_{pkSZ}$ is the net deviation on the temperature of the CMB blackbody spectrum, $T_{\mathrm{CMB}}$.
+The pairwise kSZ effect provides a tool for distinguishing between models of acceleration of the cosmic expansion rate and for constraining the cosmic total neutrino mass\,\citep{Mueller, Mueller2014ConstraintsEffect}.
+The dependence of pairwise kSZ signals on the cosmic growth rate, $f,$ and the present-day root-mean-square of matter density fluctuations, $\sigma$, is $f\sigma^{2}$.
+This is complementary to other growth tracers such as redshift space distortions, which depend on $f\sigma$.